 Note: You may receive SQL error 5123 during the attach process.
 This may happen if you detach a database with several logins or if you do not have sufficient permissions required to attach the MDF file.
-To fix the 5123 error, you will need to grant login permission and full control over the MDF file, then try to attach the database.
+To fix the 5123 error, you will need to grant login permission and full control over the MDF file, and then try to attach the database.
 Or else, run SSMS as Administrator.
 For this, click on the Windows Start menu and search for SSMS.
 Right-click on SSMS and select ‘Run as Administrator.’

 Method 2 – Use Transact-SQL (T-SQL) Query

-You can also restore the database from MDF file by running a T-SQL query.
+You can also restore the database from the MDF file by running a T-SQL query.
 To do so, perform these steps: